ninya9k/anonstream/README.md

 access your stream.  [/STREAMING.md][streaming] has instructions for setting up OBS Studio and a Tor onion service.
-If you want to use different streaming software and put your stream on the Internet some other way, still read those instructions and copy the gist.
+If you want to use different streaming software and put your stream on the Internet some other way, read those instructions and copy the gist.

 ## Copying